 Visit Basilicata if: You’re driving (public transport isn’t great here); you want to really go off the beaten path and explore areas of Italy that tourists hardly ever visit; you’re as fascinated by Matera as we are.

 - The Sassi and the Park of the Rupestrian Churches of Matera (1993)

 The “heel” of the boot of Italy, for a long time, Puglia experienced much of the same poverty as the rest of the south.
 While still poorer than northern Italian regions, though, Puglia today has a good deal of industry, and its agricultural sector, especially its olive oil industry, is one of the most important in the country.
-Puglia has also gotten very hot lately, finally getting attention in the foreign press and travel magazines for its beautiful beaches, gorgeous countryside, excellent food, and unique towns and architecture (like its cone-shaped trulli in the town of Alberobello).
+Puglia is finally getting attention in the foreign press and travel magazines for its beautiful beaches, gorgeous countryside, excellent food, and unique towns and architecture (like its cone-shaped trulli in the town of Alberobello).
 With the lovingly restored Masseria farm houses, the White City of Ostuni, the Baroque capital of Lecce, the seaside village of Gallipoli, the historical caves of Matera or the vineyards and olive oil trees as far as the eye can see with olive trees dating back to the Roman Empire it is a favorite destination for Italians in the summer.
 This is hardly an “undiscovered” region… but there are definitely parts of it that remain to be discovered!